rodrimati1992/tstr_crates/readme.md

 # Cargo features

-- `"rust_1_46"`:
-Enables const functions in [`tstr::utils`] for comparing `&str` and `&[u8]`.

-- `"cmp_traits"`: Enables the traits for comparing type-level strings.

 - `"use_syn"`:
 Changes how literals passed to the macros of this crate are parsed to use the `syn` crate.
 Use this if there is some literal that could not be parsed but is a valid str/integer literal.

-- `"min_const_generics"`:
-changes the representation of type-level strings to use many `char` const parameter, making for better compiler errors for non-alphanumeric-ascii strings.
-Requires Rust 1.51.0.

-- `"const_generics"`:
+- `"str_generics"`:
 Changes the representation of type-level strings to use a `&'static str` const parameter, making for better compiler errors, and a few more features.
-As of 2023-03-17, this feature can't be enabled, because it requires `&'static str` to be stably usable as const parameters.
+As of 2025-08-18, this feature can't be enabled, because it requires `&'static str` to be stably usable as const parameters.
-Consider using `"nightly_const_generics"` if this feature can't be used.
+Consider using `"nightly_str_generics"` if this feature can't be used.

-- `"nightly_const_generics"`: Equivalent to the `"const_generics"` feature,
+- `"nightly_str_generics"`: Equivalent to the `"str_generics"` feature,
 and enables the nightly compiler features to use `&'static str` const parameters.

-- `"for_examples"`: Enables the `for_examples` module,
-with a few types used in documentation examples.

 # No-std support